albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 Persons: [Person{name='Aden'}, Person{name='Jade'}, Person{name='Mary'}, Person{name='Peter'}]
 ```

 Please note that the person's name can be `null`, which will cause the `compareTo()` method to throw a `NullPointerException`.
-The following sesions discuss this in more depth.
+The following sessions discuss this in more depth.

 ### How does the `compareTo()` method works?